nadpierre/nadpierre/README.md

 ## 🚀 About Me
-I'm a Web Developer with over 4+ years of experience of Web development.
-I'm also learning Data Science.
+I'm a former Web Developer 5 years of experience who's transitioning into the Data field.

 ## 🔗 Links